TheodorEmanuelsson/SETI-signal-classification/README.md

 High time resolution (~366 kHz frequency resolution, ~349 microsecond sample time) Medium resolution (~3 kHz frequency resolution, ~1 second sample time)

-The files are supplied as .png and are 512x384 which in the model is resized to 196x196 for application to ResNet50.
+The files are supplied as .png and are 512x384 which in image augmentation are resized to 196x196 for application to ResNet50.

 ![Train_data](https://user-images.githubusercontent.com/49917684/161129509-b188e3a8-1f21-48b1-a5eb-2cdac2f18229.png)